coveo-labs/zapier/README.md

 zapier register "app-name"
 zapier push
 ```
-`zapier register` registers your app on the Zapier website, and `zapier push` pushes the contents of the app onto the site where your app is.
-After these two commands are done, you'll be able
+`zapier register` registers your app on the Zapier website, and `zapier push` pushes the contents of the app onto the site where your app is. you can use the `zapier apps` command at anytime to see the apps you have registered with your account.
+After these two commands are done, you'll be able to configure your newly created app to work with Coveo.
-to configure your newly created app to work with Coveo.
+DO NOT input the `zapier init .` command unless you want to completely erase the Coveo app content.
+Only do this when you're starting an app completely from scratch.
+If you wish to change the app in which your directory is linked to, you can run `zapier link` to get a list of apps you can link your current directory to.

 At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
 `zapier help [command]`.